Senecio: Planting and Care

 When winter arrives, protect the stump with straw or dead leaves.

-How to prune a senecio?
+How to prune a Senecio?

 Regular pruning in March-April or after flowering will prevent it from forming old wood and becoming bare at the base.
 Remove faded flower heads by cutting them at their base with pruning shears.
 Prune annually by lightly cutting back the clumps to 20 cm from the ground to keep them longer, maintain a dense and bushy habit, and ensure beautiful foliage.

-Leaf Cutting
+Leaf Cuttings

 • Take a few leaves

-Stem Cutting
+Stem Cuttings

 • Remove the leaves at the base